We are part of a data team working on a predictive maintenance use case at a car rental company.

 Here are the detailed steps:

-- From the data_by_Asset recipe, initiate a Split recipe.
+- From the data_by_Asset dataset, initiate a Split recipe.

 - Add two output datasets, named